 However, the officials concede that there are still many issues to be resolved before this system is deployed and the ban on foreign tourists is lifted–even on a trial basis.
 This includes how to ensure the app is used, the number of tourists allowed in during the Olympics, and what limitations will be placed on tourist activities while in Japan.

-For another thing, the clock is ticking on the Tokyo Summer Olympics.
-While there have been repeated delays and missed target dates for Japan’s reopening, July 2021 is pretty much the drop-dead date on getting things back on track if the Olympics are to proceed.
+Without the Tokyo Olympics in the backdrop, Japan may lose all sense of urgency for these reopening procedures.
+At this point, the clock is ticking on the Tokyo Summer Olympics.
+While there have been repeated delays and missed target dates for Japan’s reopening, Spring 2021 is pretty much the deadline for getting things back on track if the Olympics are to proceed.
 In order for that to happen, Japan needs at least a few months of a “soft opening” to test and adjust the new system.

 Moreover, we are certain–based upon our extensive experiences in the country–that Japan has the resources, ingenuity, and dedication necessary to successfully bring such a system to fruition.
 The key question at this point is whether there’s the appetite for it.
 Many of Japan’s decisions–or lack thereof–the last several months have been driven by fear of cultural outsiders and indecisiveness.
 It does seem like the scales have tipped away from that in the last month, though.